Callme-Ishmael/MPhys/README.md

 In our case, applying these methods to \( H \to gg \) or \( H \to b\bar{b} \), we must carefully account for the energy fractions of the subsequent splittings and their angular distributions, as spin correlations will be strongest only in specific regions of phase space.

-Finlly here is the way I understand it
+Finlly here is the way I understand it: an ilustration of the steps Richardson takes

 ![Drawing 2025-03-12 11 14 512 excalidraw (1)](https://github.com/user-attachments/assets/c08aa6e2-de0c-4aeb-9c71-19cdd30f3260)